THE MERRY WIDOW

 click for larger photo -- may take a moment to load . . .

 Hi, Ellen!
 Hi, Minnie von Zahn!
 But for so many other names, I'm clueless.
 Please e-mail me if you have even a guess.
-Eddie, Gary Ellison, thank you.
+Thank you, Eddie, Gary Ellison, Hunter, Jay Hoofnagle '61 for writing.
 Are the thespian revivalists in the Class of '59 going to invite Mr. O'Rourke up to tell us how to build a stage set in 6 weeks flat?
 (Walter O'Rourke, 722 Kawana Rd, Columbia, SC 29205).

-Five years earlier, there was cow pasture, the Espey Farm, others.
-Where did this all come from?
+Five years earlier, McLean High School was cow pasture -- the Espey Farm, others.
+How did it happen?
 Who built the sets?
 How did the furniture get scrounged?
 And the costumes!
 Where did we get the energy?
 In the middle stands the inspiration for it all, Beverly Skrinak (dark dress), then a recently-minted B.A. from Catholic University.

 ABOUT "THE MERRY WIDOW"